-Processing is similar to black tea, with the exception of a couple of steps.
-The tea is picked, processed and partially fired, which allows the plant's leaves to retain their moisture.
-Next, the slightly moist tea is piled.
+The large-leafed tea is picked, processed and partially fired, which helps retain moisture.
+Then, the slightly moist tea is piled.
 Then, the natural bacterium on the tea leaves creates a chemical reaction similar to what happens with a compost pile.

 Types and Brewing